cloudnative-pg/chaos-testing/README.md

 6. **Run Jepsen** → Full consistency testing layered on chaos (section 6)

 **First time users:** Use section 4 as a smoke test without Prometheus, then return to section 5 to install monitoring before running the Jepsen workflow in section 6.

-**Troubleshooting?** Jump to the troubleshooting section for common issues and solutions.

 ---